sandeep-menon/General-Store/README.md

     npm install
     npm run dev

-> Step 4: Open the other terminal and run the following commands
+> Step 4: Open the other terminal and run the following commands:

     cd client
     npm install